quocanh15702/AdventureWorks_RFMAnalysis-CustomerRetention/README.md

 # SQL Case Study
-Based on the AdventureWorks2020 database, I have performed 2 popular case studies: RFM analysis, Customer Retention Analysis.
+Based on the AdventureWorks2020 database, I have performed 2 popular case studies: RFM Analysis, Customer Retention Analysis.

 ### Case study 1: Retention Corhot Analysis
-Using Database AdventureWorksDW2020, write a query that'll query Rentention Cohort Analysis based on First time Customer Purchase in the period of Jan 2020 to Jan 2021.
+Using Database AdventureWorksDW2020, write a query that'll query Retention Cohort Analysis based on First time Customer Purchase in the period of Jan 2020 to Jan 2021.

-**My querry :**
+**SQL Statements:**

     USE AdventureWorksDW2020
     WITH OrderList AS (